danielathome19/AP-Computer-Science/Notes/Unit_04.md

   System.out.println(i * 2);
 ```

-If you need to iterate backwards, there are two ways that work well; for example, printing the numbers from 10 to 0 (inclusive).
+If you need to iterate backward, there are two ways that work well; for example, printing the numbers from 10 to 0 (inclusive).
 First, the standard approach:
 ```java
 for (int i = 10; i >= 0; i--) {
   System.out.println(i);